Lionel Murphy: Court cases and death

 In July 1985, Murphy was initially convicted on one of two charges of attempting to pervert the course of justice, over new allegations made by Clarrie Briese, the Chief Magistrate of New South Wales, that Murphy had attempted to influence a court case against Morgan Ryan, whom Murphy referred to as "my little mate".
 A subsequent appeal to the NSW Court of Appeals quashed Murphy's conviction on the grounds that the trial judge had misdirected the jury.

 A second trial was then held and, on 28 April 1986, Murphy was found not guilty of attempting to pervert the course of justice.
 After his acquittal, Murphy said, "Thank heavens for the jury system!".
+Despite being a well-educated judge, Murphy's defence rested on an unsworn, or "dock statement" (typically used by those who are unable to communicate fluently, or represent themselves), which avoided the possibility of being cross-examined in court.

-Attorney-General Lionel Bowen, acting on what he said was his belief that the Justices of the High Court were minded to take some independent action to assess Justice Murphy's fitness to return to the Court, introduced legislation for a Parliamentary Commission of Inquiry, consisting of three retired judges, to examine "whether any conduct of the Honourable Lionel Keith Murphy has been such as to amount, in its opinion, to proved misbehaviour within the meaning of section 72 of the Constitution".
+Due to the seriousness of the allegations, Attorney-General Lionel Bowen, acting on what he said was his belief that the Justices of the High Court were minded to take some independent action to assess Justice Murphy's fitness to return to the Court, introduced legislation for a Parliamentary Commission of Inquiry, consisting of three retired judges, to examine "whether any conduct of the Honourable Lionel Keith Murphy has been such as to amount, in its opinion, to proved misbehaviour within the meaning of section 72 of the Constitution".
 (Section 72 specifies that a High Court judge may be removed only by the Governor-General and both houses of Parliament "on the ground of proved misbehaviour or incapacity".)
 The terms of this inquiry specifically excluded the issues for which Murphy had already been tried and acquitted.

 The legislation establishing the Commission of Inquiry received assent in May 1986.
 In July, Murphy announced that he was dying of terminal cancer, and the establishing legislation was repealed.
-The Speaker of the House of Representatives and the President of the Senate were given control of the Commission's documents.
+The Speaker of the House of Representatives and the President of the Senate were given control of the commission's documents.
 Murphy returned to the Court for one week of sittings.
 He died on 21 October 1986.

 Personal life

 Murphy had a distinctive profile and a large nose that was broken in a 1950 car accident in England and left largely untreated.

-In July 1954, he married Russian-born Nina Morrow (née Vishegorodsky; known as Svidersky), a comptometrist, at St John's Church in Darlinghurst, Sydney.
+In July 1954, he married Russian-born Nina Morrow (née Vishegorodsky; known as Svidersky), a comptometrist, at St John's Anglican Church, Darlinghurst, Sydney.
 Their daughter, Lorel Katherine, was born in 1955.
 In 1967, Murphy's marriage to Nina ended in divorce.

 In 1969, Murphy married Ingrid Gee (née Grzonkowski), a model and television quiz-show compère who had been born in German-occupied Poland.
 They had two sons, Cameron and Blake.
 Cameron was President of the New South Wales Council for Civil Liberties from 1999 to 2013.
 Ingrid died in October 2007.